 - 4.5 oz cookies - approx. 2 cups, any type of cookie will work

-- 1 Tbsp coconut oil - melted, or melted butter or another bland oil
+- 1 tablespoon coconut oil - melted, or melted butter or another bland oil

 For the chocolate ganache